 The information science major consists of 10 courses (30 credits).
 The courses required for completion of the B.S.I.S. are as follows:

-• A coherent set of four or more electives, chosen in consultation with the student's faculty advisor, that will meet the student's objectives.
+A coherent set of six electives (18 credit hours), chosen in consultation with the student's faculty advisor, that will meet the student's objectives.
 All electives, including SILS courses, must be approved by the director of undergraduate studies.

 The information science major integrates the study of the creation and management of information content, the characteristics and needs of the people who create and use information, and the technologies used to support the creation and manipulation of information.
 Graduating students will

-B.S.I.S. students are encouraged to consider pursuing a minor or double major (e.g., in business administration or computer science in the arts and sciences).
+B.S.I.S. students are encouraged to consider pursuing a minor or double major (e.g., in business administration or computer science).
 The completion of a minor or second major must be certified by the college or school in which it is earned.

-B.S.I.S. students are not allowed to complete more than 40 credits of their program (i.e., 40 of the 120 credits needed for graduation from UNC–Chapel Hill) in SILS courses.
-They may take a few additional electives in SILS but are encouraged to acquire a broad education in the liberal arts and sciences.
+B.S.I.S. students are not allowed to complete more than 45 credits of their program (i.e., 45 of the 120 credits needed for graduation from UNCChapel Hill) in INLS courses.
+They may take a few additional INLS electives but are encouraged to acquire a broad education in the liberal arts and sciences.

-All SILS courses must be completed with a grade of C or better.
-Students may not select the Pass/D+/D/Fail option for any of the courses fulfilling requirements for the B.S.I.S. major or for any additional electives in SILS, except for INLS 393 Information Science Internships.
+All INLS courses must be completed with a grade of C or better.
+Students may not select the Pass/D+/D/Fail option for any of the courses fulfilling requirements for the B.S.I.S. major or for any additional INLS electives, except for INLS 393 Information Science Internship.
 INLS 393 is only graded Pass/Fail.
 A minimum grade point average for graduation is 2.0.

-The dual bachelor’s–master’s program is intended to enable information science majors to obtain both their B.S. and M.S. degree by early planning of an undergraduate program that integrates well with the graduate degree requirements for either a master's in information science (M.S.I.S.) or a master's in library science (M.S.L.S).
+The dual bachelor'smaster's program is intended to enable information science majors to obtain both their bachelor's and master's degrees by early planning of an undergraduate program that integrates well with the graduate degree requirements for either a master's in information science (M.S.I.S.) or a master's in library science (M.S.L.S).

 Up to 12 credit hours of information science coursework taken while an undergraduate can be applied to the master's degree if the coursework is not also used to satisfy the graduation requirements for the bachelor's degree.
-The requirements for the master of science degree can be found in the Graduate Record (www.unc.edu/gradrecord).
+The requirements for the master's degree can be found in the Graduate Record (www.unc.edu/gradrecord).

 The undergraduate minor in information systems provides students with an understanding of computing, networking, multimedia, electronic information resources, and the Internet and can be used to solve problems in a variety of contexts.
 The minor complements the student's major field of study by offering knowledge, skills, and experience using these information technologies.
 The undergraduate minor in information systems requires 15 credits of approved courses, in which students receive grades of C or better.